Join IUPD

 Training and pay

-Entry-level candidates will be sent to the Indiana Law Enforcement Academy for training and receive full pay while attending.
+Entry-level candidates will attend the Indiana Law Enforcement Academy for training and receive full pay while attending.
+Pay for entry-level candidates is $70,325 annually.

 Additional pay ranging from $300-$1,500 per year for each certification is provided for specialties such as field training officers, detectives, and training instructors.